-It is important for unmarried couples to be aware that if you choose to hold the property as Joint Tenants, when you sell the property you will each be entitled to 50% of the net proceeds of sale, regardless of your contribution to the property, whether by payment of deposit, mortgage or for improvement work.
+It is important for unmarried couples to be aware that if you choose to hold the property as Joint Tenants, when you sell the property you will each be entitled to 50% of the net proceeds of the sale, regardless of your contribution to the property, whether by payment of a deposit, mortgage or for improvement work.

-If you chose to hold the property as Tenants in Common you can define the share that each of you is to have and upon sale of the property you will each receive your defined share of the net proceeds of sale.
+If you chose to hold the property as Tenants in Common you can define the share that each of you is to have and upon the sale of the property, you will each receive your defined share of the net proceeds of the sale.
 It is also possible to cater for the situation where one of you is contributing a larger share to the mortgage or for improvement work after the property is purchased.

-For married couples, In the unfortunate event that you separate after purchase of the property, there are property adjustment rules which apply to determine how the property should be dealt with, including how the net proceeds of sale should be shared between you, regardless of whether you hold the property as Joint Tenants or Tenants in Common.
+For married couples, In the unfortunate event that you separate after the purchase of the property, there are property adjustment rules which apply to determine how the property should be dealt with, including how the net proceeds of sale should be shared between you, regardless of whether you hold the property as Joint Tenants or Tenants in Common.
 The Courts can override your present intentions.